 Len Senater 29:05

 think, Well, I would have been sort of set in my way.
-So the double edged thing here is that it gave me a bit of a beginner’s mind.
+So the double edged thing here is that it gave me a bit of a beginner's mind.
 Yeah, I approached what we were doing in such a strange way.
-So a typical Yeah, that I was able to create kind of a whole new category of food venue, when one of the challenges has always been for the winner is, you know, whether it’s on Facebook or on the yellow pages, or whatever.
-It’s like, it doesn’t fit or what was that the web pages back when you had to choose a category under which you wanted your ad to appear?
-And I’m like, well, it’s not a restaurant.
-Oh, that’s the worst, but it’s not a banquet hall, but it’s not a cafe.
+So a typical Yeah, that I was able to create kind of a whole new category of food venue, one of the challenges has always been for the debonair is, you know, whether it's on Facebook or on the yellow pages, or whatever, it's like, it doesn't fit or what was that the webpages back when you had to choose a category under which you wanted your ad to appear?
+And I'm like, well, it's not a restaurant.
+Oh, that's the worst, but it's not a banquet hall, but it's not a cafe.
 Yeah.
-And you know, they’re like, Oh, your restaurant, what kind of food do you serve?
-I’m like, Well, I serve 300 Different kinds of things a year but I never serve the same thing.
+And you know, they're like, oh, you're a restaurant.
+What kind of food do you serve?
+I'm like, Well, I served 300 Different kinds of things a year but I never serve the same thing.
 Sounds like Chinese food.
-Yeah, but it’s never the same thing twice.
-So it’s like, I couldn’t even get I couldn’t even get a restaurant review because they would come to eat something and you’d never be able to order that food again.
+Yeah, but it's never the same thing twice.
+So it's like, I couldn't even get a I couldn't even get a restaurant review because they would come to eat something and you'd never be able to order that food again.
 Yeah, so what I was doing was very, very outside of the box, both conceptually in terms of the standard restaurant model.
-And then as it turned out, you know, it made it hard to fit into very rigid box of city bylaws and, and business structures, which don’t really flex very far to accommodate things that aren’t designed to go in it.
-So there was a lot of navigating of that.
-And then that took full advantage of the privileges that I have as a English speaking, white, educated, articulate person to navigate as you know, this complex gauntlet of bureaucracy, and there are a lot of things that if they were that hard for me, I can only imagine how hard they would have been for a lot of the other people who would face similar things.
-Well, I’m
+And then as it turned out, you know, it would made it hard to fit into the very rigid box of city bylaws and, and business structures, which don't really flex very far to accommodate things that aren't designed to go in.
+And so there was a lot of navigating of that.
+And in that took full advantage of the privileges that I have as a English speaking, white, educated, articulate person to navigate this, you know, this complex gauntlet of bureaucracy, and there are a lot of things that if they were that hard for me, I can only imagine how hard they would have been for a lot of the other people who would face similar things.
+Oh, I'm

 Qasim Virjee 30:48

-sure, I’m sure.
-I’ve never I’ve once in a while, I’ve actually looked at like bylaws, to slap my wrists on certain innovations that we’ve wanted to do on campus and say, Okay, this is gonna take too many permits, or I don’t even know how we get the permit.
-It doesn’t say, Yeah, you know, stuff
+sure.
+I'm sure.
+I've never I've once in a while, I've actually looked at like bylaws, to slap my wrists on certain innovations that we've wanted to do on campus and say, Okay, this is going to take too many permits, or I don't even know how we get the permit.
+It doesn't say, Yeah, you know, stuff like that.

 Len Senater 31:04

-like that.
 Some of the bylaws, you know, you take a look at them.
 And you wonder when were these written?
-Yeah, the bylaw that ran my retail food store, for example, had a specific clause that forbid me to sell horse meat in quantities greater than a quarter carcass?
-Well, I
+The bylaw that ran my retail food store, for example, had a specific clause that forbid me to sell horse meat in quantities greater than a quarter carcass?